 In post-BMIT consultations, farmers also significantly increased their arguments in favour of change for herd health (Change Talk).
-Hypotheses on the mechanisms of MI efficacy suggest the cause of this may be twofold: (i) enhanced veterinarian Relational communication skill (Empathy and Partnership) in post-training consultations may have acted as a facilitative condition for the spontaneous expression of Change Talk (the Relational Hypothesis) combined with (ii) better veterinarian Technical communication skill (Cultivating Change Talk, Softening Sustain Talk) to recognise, strengthen and evoke Change Talk when it occurred (the Technical Hypothesis; (20).
+Hypotheses on the mechanisms of MI efficacy suggest the cause of this may be twofold: (i) enhanced veterinarian Relational communication skill (Empathy and Partnership) in post-training consultations may have acted as a facilitative condition for the spontaneous expression of Change Talk (the Relational Hypothesis) combined with (ii) better veterinarian Technical communication skill (Cultivating Change Talk, Softening Sustain Talk) to recognise, strengthen and evoke Change Talk when it occurred (the Technical Hypothesis; [20]).
 Farmers additionally contributed a significantly higher proportion of total consultation speech in post-training consultations.
 Combined, these data suggest a more MI-consistent consultation approach by veterinarians may be one way to increase positive farmer engagement in VHHM discussions and facilitate farmer motivation for positive change in matters of herd health.

 The VHHM ‘causal chain’.
-When veterinarians used MI-adherent behaviours in behaviour change consultations (Emphasise Autonomy, Seeking Collaboration, Affirm), there was a significant increase in the probability that the farmer would next discuss their reasons, ability, desire or needs in favour of making a change for herd health, steps that could be taken and their commitment or other thoughts for making a change (Change Talk).
+When veterinarians used MI-adherent behaviours in behaviour change consultations (Emphasising Autonomy, Seeking Collaboration, Affirming), there was a significant increase in the probability that the farmer would next discuss their reasons, ability, desire or needs in favour of making a change for herd health, steps that could be taken and their commitment or other thoughts for making a change (Change Talk).
 There was no significant increase in the probability of any other farmer verbal responses in response to MI-adherent (Affirm, Emphasise Autonomy, Seek Collaboration) behaviour.
-These findings are congruent with farmer reports of better engagement and implementation when a sense of collaboration, behavioural choice and relational trust are present in VHHM services (3–5) and with meta-analyses suggesting that MI-consistent verbal behaviour predictably increases both the strength and frequency of client Change Talk in diverse disciplines (22,48).
-Data suggest that in the context of VHHM, communication with an emphasis on farmer choice, a collaborative enterprise and articulating genuine recognition of farmers’ strengths, skills and accomplishments may help inspire farmers to modify herd health management behaviours.
+These findings are congruent with farmer reports of better engagement and implementation when a sense of collaboration, behavioural choice and relational trust are present in VHHM services [3–5] and with meta-analyses suggesting that MI-consistent verbal behaviour predictably increases both the strength and frequency of client Change Talk in diverse disciplines [22,47].
+Data suggest that in the context of VHHM, communication with an emphasis on farmer choice, a collaborative enterprise and articulating genuine recognition of farmers’ strengths, skills and accomplishments may help inspire farmers to engage proactively in discussions of herd health management behaviour change.

-In accordance with wider literature (22,48), the use of MI-inadherent verbal behaviour (Persuade, Confront) led to a significant increase in the probability that the farmer would next express Sustain Talk and verbalise their reasons, inability, desire or needs in opposition to change for herd health, steps against change or their commitment or other thoughts for not changing.
+In accordance with wider literature [22,47], the use of MI-inadherent verbal behaviour (Persuade, Confront) led to a significant increase in the probability that the farmer would next express Sustain Talk and verbalise their reasons, inability, desire or needs in opposition to change for herd health, steps against change or their commitment or other thoughts for not changing.
 However, MI-inadherent verbal behaviour by veterinarians also led to a significant increase in the probability of Change Talk from farm clients.
-This was unexpected, given the well-recognised psychological phenomenon of ‘reactance’ - when we feel our psychological needs for autonomy and behavioural freedom are being imposed upon, we become motivationally aroused to re-establish them, a process that can be cognitively operationalised through counter-arguing (49).
-As such, Sustain Talk is viewed as an interpersonal phenomenon in MI, hypothesised to emerge from persuasive and confrontational clinician-client interaction rather than mere client pathology (33).
+This was unexpected, given the well-recognised psychological phenomenon of ‘reactance’ - when we feel our psychological needs for autonomy and behavioural freedom are being imposed upon, we become motivationally aroused to re-establish them, a process that can be cognitively operationalised through counter-arguing [48].
+As such, Sustain Talk is viewed as an interpersonal phenomenon in MI, hypothesised to emerge from persuasive and confrontational clinician-client interaction rather than mere client pathology [33].